idfive/Developer-Documentation/docs/back-end/drupal/drupal-sitebuilding.md

 ### settings.php

-- A more advanced, and awesome way of setting up settings.php can be seen in [Multisite Config 201](https://vimeo.com/840496602/994689054a?share=copy).
+- A more advanced and awesome way of setting up settings.php can be seen in [Multisite Config 201](https://vimeo.com/840496602/994689054a?share=copy).
-- Always remove commented out example code when possible.
-This example code is always still available at default.settings.php, but removing it from settings.php makes the file more condense, and it is easier to see what is actually being used.
+- Always remove commented-out example code when possible.
+This example code is always still available at default.settings.php, but removing it from settings.php makes the file more condensed, and it is easier to see what is actually being used.
 - Always, if needed, include a settings.local.php, so that your local dev env can run differently: `if (file_exists($app_root . '/' . $site_path . '/settings.local.php')) {
   include $app_root . '/' . $site_path . '/settings.local.php';
 }`